River of Light artworks

 All of the light installations can be viewed from the ground and therefore there are no additional viewing platforms for any of the installations.

-If you have further questions regarding River of Light Trail that are not covered here, please contact the organisers on cultureliverpool@liverpool.gov.uk
+If you have further questions regarding River of Light that are not covered here, please contact the organisers on CultureLiverpool@liverpool.gov.uk

 Blue Badge holders can park in designated Blue Badge bays, and any other pay and display bays, free of charge all day.